cran/gbts/README.md

 Package: gbts
 =============

 An implementation of hyperparameter optimization for Gradient Boosted Trees on binary classification and regression problems.
-The current version provides two optimization methods: Bayesian optimization and random search.
+The current version supports two optimization methods: Bayesian optimization and random search.
+Instead of returning the single best model, the final output is an ensemble of Gradient Boosted Trees constructed via the method of ensemble selection.

 Example
 =======